Argos Georgia: Rescue efforts and casualties

 Search and rescue operations were launched immediately by the Falkland Islands authorities, in coordination with UK and international partners.

-The Falkland Islands Maritime Authority, the Government of South Georgia & the South Sandwich Islands, British Forces South Atlantic, the UK Maritime and Coastguard Agency, the vessel’s owners, and nearby fishing vessels all worked together in the response.
+The Falkland Islands Maritime Authority, the Government of South Georgia and the South Sandwich Islands, British Forces South Atlantic, the UK Maritime and Coastguard Agency, the vessel’s owners, and nearby fishing vessels all worked together in the response.

 The vessel had 27 crew members on board at the time of the sinking.
+Their nationalities were: 10 Spaniards, eight Russians, five Indonesians, two Peruvians and two Uruguayans, with an age range between 30 and 58 years old.

-Fourteen crew members were rescued and transported to King Edward VII Memorial Hospital in Stanley, Falkland Islands while nine were confirmed dead, and four were missing or lost at sea.
+Fourteen crew members were rescued and transported to King Edward VII Memorial Hospital in Stanley, Falkland Islands, while nine were confirmed dead, and four were missing or lost at sea.

 The survivors were initially searched by BFSAI A-400, BFSAI Search and Rescue helicopters and rescued by the British patrol vessel Lilibet and nearby fishing vessels, including the Robin M Lee (UK) and Puerto Toro (Chile).

-The crew

-The crew nationalities were: 10 Spaniards, eight Russians, five Indonesians, two Peruvians and two Uruguayans, with an age range between 30 and 58 years old.